The views expressed by the host on this program documented to be almost always right 99.3% of the time.

 That's you.

-Uh since Feb February 27th.
+Since February 27th.

 February 27th.

-I mean, there should have been plenty of shovel ready stuff to do for a machinist like you.
+I mean, there should have been plenty of shovel-ready stuff to do for a machinist like you.

-Uh, even on the Western slope of Colorado.
+Even on the western slope of Colorado?

 Quite honestly.

-Well, you know, I've I'm 49 years old, and uh and my time I've actually I regret to admit I actually voted for Jimmy Carter and and his Well, this may be your payback.
+Well, you know, I'm 49 years old, and in my time, I've actually, I regret to admit, I actually voted for Jimmy Carter and his.

-Uh didn't the second term.
+I didn't in the second term.

-You're not gonna make you didn't vote for Obama, did you?
+Payback, but you didn't vote for Obama, did you?

-Well, uh no, I didn't, sir.
+Well, no, I didn't, sir.

 All right.

-Uh and I couldn't imagine voting for him, just uh kind of, you know, it's more of a gut feeling.
+Just kind of, you know, it's more of a gut feeling.

 Look at something.